Skip to:

 Alignment: A PRD aligns the entire team, from stakeholders to developers.
 It ensures everyone knows the product's goals and how they contribute to achieving them.

-Communication: With a PRD, you have a single source of truth for the entire project.
+Communication: In a recent survey, 85% of teams identified poor collaboration and communication as the primary cause of project failures.
+With a PRD, you have a single source of truth for the entire project.
 It reduces miscommunication and minimizes the risk of costly misunderstandings.

 Quality assurance: A detailed PRD sets clear expectations, making it easier to identify deviations from the plan.
 It helps ensure the final product meets the desired quality standards.